0xrawa/sandboxing/GPU_passthrough.md

 # Nvidia GPU passthrough to QEMU VM

 There are three scenarios you can find yourself in.
 See which one applies to you:
 1. You have Laptop with a GPU next to the integrated graphics.
+[Go here](#laptop-gpu-passthrough)
 2. You have a headless server that you access over a remote connection.
+[Go here](#server-gpu-passthrough)
 3. You have a Desktop environment.
+[Go here](#desktop-gpu-passthrough)

+First follow the two generic steps and then continue according to the scenario that applies to you.

+## Generic Steps
-## 1. Enable IOMMU
+### 1. Enable IOMMU

+First we need to enable the [IOMMU](https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit).

 Open `/etc/default/grub` and edit the following line:
 - for Intel: `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash intel_iommu=on"`
 - for AMD: `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash amd_iommu=on"`

-Reboot: `sudo reboot`
+Reboot: `sudo reboot`.

+### 2. IOMMU Group and PCI address of the GPU

-## 2. Find the IOMMU Group and PCI address of the address
+Second we need to find the IOMMU Group and the PCI address of the GPU we want to passthrough.

 Create a file iommu.sh and put the following code in it:
 ```bash